ovh/docs/pages/public_cloud/public_cloud_network_services/technical-resources-03-lb_logs_2_customers/guide.en-gb.md

 ### Enabling Public Cloud Load Balancer Log Forwarding using the OVHcloud Control Panel

-This feature is not yet available in the Control Panel
+This feature is not yet available in the Control Panel.

 ### Enabling Audit Log Forwarding using APIs